edisonm/plsteroids/README.md

   If it is not one of them, it will execute it as a command in each submodule

-Since those commands are changing very often, it is better to read the source
+  Since those commands are changing very often, documentation would be outdated, so it is better to read the source

   https://blog.codinghorror.com/learn-to-read-the-source-luke/